Undilion/Udacity-Projects/Machine Learning/README.md

 ## Summary

 Hello!
-This is my folder containing 3 Udacity ML projects, all with their own folders:
+This is my folder containing 3 ML projects, provided and reviewed by Udacity, all with their own folders:
 - Creating Customer Segments
   - Analyzing customer spending habits through unsupervised learning to identify specific customer segments via clustering algorithms